 - Hours are 7 a.m. until sunset, 365 days a year. - An entrance fee is required. - All plants, animals and park property are protected.
 Collection, destruction or disturbance is prohibited. - Pets are permitted in designated areas only.
-Pets must be kept on a handheld leash no longer than six feet and be well-behaved at all times. - Fishing and boating are allowed in designated areas only.
-A Florida fishing license may be required.
-Fireworks and hunting are prohibited in all Florida State Parks. - To become a volunteer, please inquire at the ranger station or call 863-696-1112. - For camping information, contact Reserve America at 800-326-3521 or visit ReserveAmerica.com. - Florida's state parks are committed to providing equal access for visitors to all facilities and programs.
-If you need assistance to enable your participation, please call 863-696-1112.
+Pets must be kept on a leash no longer than 6 feet and well behaved at all times. - Fishing, boating, camping and fires are allowed in designated areas only.
+A Florida fishing license may be required. - Fireworks and hunting are prohibited in all Florida state parks. - Become a volunteer.
+Inquire at the ranger station. - For camping information, contact Reserve America at (800) 326-3521 or (866) I CAMP FL or TDD (888) 433-0287 or visit ReserveAmerica.com. - Florida's state parks are committed to providing equal access to all facilities and programs.
+Should you need assistance to enable your participation, please contact the ranger station.